hannesdatta/course-dprep/content/docs/modules/week3/tutorial/tutorial-inclass.md

 - Normally, we start a new repository on GitHub.com, or start from an existing folder on our computer
 <br><br>
 - __Today__, we use "GitHub classroom" (so I can see what you're up to)
-  - Open this link, please: https://classroom.github.com/a/XPYAqnPa
+  - Open this link, please: https://classroom.github.com/a/-fdGcfuD
   - Change title of `readme.md` to "First repository with exercises in dPrep" & __commit__ your changes on GitHub.com

 Recap
 ===========

 - In essence, we use Git/GitHub for adding/changing code
-- Whenever we save code in Git's version history, we call this a "commit"
+- Whenever we save code in __Git's version history__, we call this a "commit"
 - Everybody who has access to this Git repository will be able to roll back to this version
 <br><br>
 - __Question: Why make a difference between *saving* and *committing*?__